zhullyb/monyhar/monyhar/components/page_image_annotation/README.md

 Library for using the image annotation service on images on webpages.

-The image annotation service performs general image processing / labeling tasks in Chromium.
+The image annotation service performs general image processing / labeling tasks in Monyhar.
 This library enables use of the service with webpages; for example, by tracking images on webpages and sending their pixel data to the service.

 This is a layered component